CCHR Victoria – About Us

 Who Are We?

-The Citizens Commission on Human Rights (CCHR) is a non-profit, non-religious, non-political, mental health watchdog.
+The Citizens Commission on Human Rights (CCHR) is a non-profit, non-religious, non-political, mental health organisation.
 Its mission is to eradicate atrocities committed under the guise of mental health and enact patient and consumer protections.
 CCHR has helped to enact more than 150 laws protecting individuals from abusive or coercive mental health practices.
-CCHR functions solely as a mental health watchdog, working alongside many medical professionals including doctors, scientists, nurses and those few psychiatrists who have taken a stance against the biological/drug model of “disease” that is continually promoted by the psychiatric/ pharmaceutical industry as a way to sell drugs.
+CCHR functions solely as a mental health organisation, working alongside many medical professionals including doctors, scientists, nurses and those few psychiatrists who have taken a stance against the biological/drug model of “disease” that is continually promoted by the psychiatric/ pharmaceutical industry as a way to sell drugs.
 CCHR’s Board of Advisers, called Commissioners, include doctors, scientists, psychologists, lawyers, legislators,educators, business professionals, artists and civil and human rights representatives.
 There are more than 250 CCHR chapters in 34 countries, with the international headquarters based in Los Angeles, California.